JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7894 days**.

-And here is a just a random fact -  **One acre of wheat can produce enough bread to feed a family of four people for about ten years**.
+And here is a just a random fact -  **In America, one out of every two marriages ends up in divorce**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)